lucasle68-git/football-squad-optimization/README.md

 > *"Which 23 players should Chelsea sign for €100M to maximise long-term squad potential?"*

-A real-world resource-allocation problem at the intersection of **sports analytics, financial optimisation, and player valuation** — the kind of decision Premier League clubs make every transfer window, where a single recruitment mistake now costs an average of **€10M** (up from €3.2M a decade ago).
+A real-world resource-allocation problem at the intersection of **sports analytics, financial optimisation, and player valuation**, the kind of decision Premier League clubs make every transfer window, where a single recruitment mistake now costs an average of **€10M** (up from €3.2M a decade ago).

 ---